jimtng/openhab2-addons/bundles/org.openhab.binding.matter/README.md

 ## Matter and IPv6

 Matter **requires** IPv6 to be enabled and be routable between openHAB and the Matter device.
 This means IPv6 needs to be enabled on the host openHAB is running, and the network must be able route IPv6 unicast and multicast messages.
 Docker, VLANs, subnets and other configurations can prohibit Matter from working if not configured correctly.
-If devices are not able to be discovered with openHAB, this will often be the root issue.
+See the [IPv6 Requirements](#IPv6-Requirements) section for more information.

 ## Matter Devices